stianbranden/cc365-DB/README.md

 USEPROXY = *true = user proxy set over, false = do not use th eproxy settings*

+NODE_ENV = *Environment variable, set production to avoid some console logs*

+UPDATE_FREQUENCY = *In ms the time between updates, time-out if error is set to 6 times the update frequency, defaults to 10 000ms=10s*

 Alternatively these parameters can be set to enviranmental variables